Xilinx/mlir-air/AIRTransformOps.md

 | :----: | ----------- |
 | `fused_op` | PDL handle to an `mlir::Operation *`

-### `transform.air.get_partition_for` (::mlir::transform::GetPartitionForOp)
+### `transform.air.get_segment_for` (::mlir::transform::GetSegmentForOp)

-Gets a handle to the parent 'air.partition' of the given operation
+Gets a handle to the parent 'air.segment' of the given operation

 Syntax:

 ```
-operation ::= `transform.air.get_partition_for` $target attr-dict
+operation ::= `transform.air.get_segment_for` $target attr-dict
 ```

-Produces a handle to the parent `air.partition` op for each payload IR operation associated with the operand.
-Fails if a partition cannot be found.
+Produces a handle to the parent `air.segment` op for each payload IR operation associated with the operand.
+Fails if a segment cannot be found.
 The list of operations associated with the handle contains parent operations in the same order as the list associated with the operand, except for operations that are parents to more than one input which are only